amirullo/list_editor/README.md

 ## API Endpoints

+### User Authentication
+- `POST /api/users/login` - Login with an external user ID to get an internal user ID.

 ### List Management
 - `POST /api/lists/` - Create a new list
 - `GET /api/lists/` - Get all lists for authenticated user